AnswerDotAI/fastmigrate/README.md

 ### Command-line Usage

+The fastmigrate command-line tool runs developer-written migrations but doesn't include the full library functionality.
+It only adds versioning to new databases; for existing databases, developers must implement modifications separately outside of the CLI.

-To familiarize yourself with its action, or in development, you might want to run fastmigrate from the command line.
+To familiarize yourself with its action, or in development, you might want to run `fastmigrate` from the command line.

 When you run `fastmigrate`, it will look for migration scripts in `./migrations/` and a database at `./data/database.db`.
 These values can also be overridden by CLI arguments or by values set in the `.fastmigrate` configuration file, which is in ini format.